Appendix 6: CQL In 20 Minutes

 end;

--- and they can be closed before the enumeration is finished.
+Cursors can be tested for presence of a row and they can be closed before the enumeration is finished.
+As before the below is somewhat goofy example code.

-create proc peek_t1(r_ real, out rows_ integer not null)
+proc peek_sample_table(r_ real, out rows_ int!)

 begin